Record Anywhere

 Centralize Your Data

-If you are using one of Exacom’s HindSight recorders, the records from your Ears 104 unit can be sent to the same data repository as your other recordings.
+If you are using Exacom’s HindSight recorder, the recordings from your Ears 104 unit can be sent to the same data repository as your other recordings.

 Flexible Playback Options